40 Etiquette Mistakes You Need to Stop Making by Age 40

 There are few things more annoying than having to listen to someone else's phone blast music or the sound effects from a game.
 In fact, it's a major etiquette mistake to have your sound on when you're in public.
 When your phone rings, "you're to do one of two things: Answer it immediately or turn it down," says Thomas.
 "When you're in the office, you should have it off."

 By the time you hit 40, odds are you know that movie theaters aren't an appropriate place to carry on long conversations, but that doesn't stop countless people from committing this etiquette mistake anyway.

 "Talking before the movie?
 Absolutely.
 Once the lights are dim, even if it's the previews?
 All talking should cease," says Thomas.
 And if you absolutely need to tell your companion something during the movie, "it should be in a very light whisper and not loud enough for the rest of the theater to hear," she says.

 Putting your bag or feet on an unoccupied seat

 There are few things more annoying than getting on a crowded train and finding that the seat you were hoping to find is being occupied by a purse—or, worse yet, someone's feet.
 "When other people enter and the space needs to be occupied, you should move [your bag] immediately," says Thomas, who dubs this behavior at an "8 out of 10" on the rudeness scale.

 Cutting in line

-Just because you don’t consider your e-cigarette to be the same as a regular tobacco one doesn’t mean other people enjoy being surrounded by its vapor.
-“The perception that e-cigarettes are different to cigarettes seems to encourage the user to think that they do not have to be considerate of others in their use,” says Lawlor.
-When in doubt, ask the people you’re around if they mind if you vape.
+Just because you don't consider your e-cigarette to be the same as a regular tobacco one doesn't mean other people enjoy being surrounded by its vapor.
+"The perception that e-cigarettes are different to cigarettes seems to encourage the user to think that they do not have to be considerate of others in their use," says Lawlor.
+When in doubt, go outdoors—or, at the very least, ask the people around you if they mind before you smoke up.